seanclouston/IALSA-2015-Gothenburg/architecture/analytic_strategy.md

 The system of dynamic reporting will allow us to explore these possibilities with relative ease.

-Conceptualizing of retirement  as movement among defined categories is explored in the report [conceptual models of retirement](../reports/conceptual_models_retirement.md)
+Conceptualizing retirement  as movement among defined categories is explored in the report [conceptual models of retirement](../reports/conceptual_models_retirement.md)